 I noticed an improvement in eyelid color, as well as in behavior.

-Next, we started our goats on a garlic regimen.
+Next, we started them on our garlic regimen.
 I could, and will, dedicate a whole separate post to the benefits of garlic, but for now I will just explain how garlic helped our goats in this particular situation.

-We began crushing 1 clove of garlic, and mixing it with molasses to feed it to our goats… but they wouldn’t eat it!
+We began crushing 1 clove of garlic, and mixing it with molasses to feed it… but they wouldn’t eat it!
 So then we tried to mix it with honey, and they still wouldn’t eat it.
-We quickly learned that we owned some very picky goats.
+We quickly learned that we had some very picky goat kids on our hands.
 Finally, we discovered two things that our goats loved: organic applesauce, and slippery elm bark powder (an herbal supplement that is very healthy for goats).

 And so, we crushed a raw garlic clove, added some applesauce and slippery elm powder, and our goats licked it right up!

-After continuing with this for weeks, our goats were healthier than they had ever been before, they had no “worm-overload”, and were happy to be treated naturally without my personal worry of possible excessive side effects and more from chemical dewormers.
+After continuing with this for weeks, our young goats were healthier than they had ever been before, they had no “worm-overload” as confirmed by later fecals, and were happy to be treated naturally without my personal worry of possible excessive side effects and more from chemical dewormers.

 DISCLAIMER: I am not a vet, nor am I a licensed professional.
 I am in no way a “goat expert” and my opinions are only that of personal experiences, and my insights shared are not medical treatment suggestions, care suggestions, or any directions for raising goats at all.
 I am simply sharing my own personal opinions.
 Any and all changes to your goats’ health regimen, care, etc. should be approved by a veterinary professional or licensed professional.
 I also believe that every goat owner has their own way of doing things, so just as my opinions are my own, and cannot apply to anyone else, your opinions are also regarding your individual goats, and I welcome you to share them in a kind, constructive manner.